 Losing a loved one is never an easy situation, especially if it occurs in a sudden fashion.
 The situation is difficult to comprehend no matter the cause, but if their death was due to the negligence or recklessness of another, a wrongful death lawyer may be able to help file a wrongful death lawsuit in Atlanta, Georgia.
 These lawsuits allow you to seek compensation from the responsible individual or entity.
 The wrongful death lawyers at The Weinstein Firm know that compensation will not bring your loved one back, but it can help ease the financial burden placed on you by the sudden loss.
-In the case of a wrongful death, the Atlanta attorneys at The Weinstein Firm can fight to recover damages.
+In the case of wrongful death, contact the Atlanta attorneys at The Weinstein Firm to fight to recover damages.

 What is Wrongful Death?

 Legally speaking, wrongful death is the loss of life as a result of someone else’s negligence, criminal behavior or recklessness.
 Wrongful death attorneys process these cases and seek to hold the other party responsible for the preventable loss of life.
 You can bring a claim against any individual whose carelessness resulted in another person’s death.
-Wrongful death lawyers know that no amount of money can replace a loved one, but Georgia wrongful death laws are in place to help a victim’s family regain their financial security following a sudden and preventable loss of life.
+Wrongful death lawyers know that no amount of money can replace a loved one, but Georgia’s wrongful death laws are in place to help a victim’s family regain their financial security following a sudden and preventable loss of life.

 What Are the Grounds for a Wrongful Death Lawsuit in Georgia?

 A wrongful death attorney can file a suit when a person or entity was negligent or at fault for the loss of someone else’s life.
-A wrongful death can stem from a drunk driver striking an individual with their vehicle, a negligent surgeon that loses someone on their table or result from criminal actions like battery and assault.
+Wrongful death can stem from a drunk driver striking an individual with their vehicle, a negligent surgeon that loses someone on their table or result from criminal actions like battery and assault.
 Wrongful death attorneys are well versed in the requirements for a wrongful death suit.
 If you are unsure if you have cause to file a wrongful death lawsuit, a wrongful death attorney can help.
-The wrongful death lawyers at the The Weinstein Firm in Atlanta will examine the facts of your case and determine whether there are grounds to file a wrongful death lawsuit.
+The wrongful death lawyers at The Weinstein Firm in Atlanta will examine the facts of your case and determine whether there are grounds to file a wrongful death lawsuit.

 Do All States Have the Same Wrongful Death Statutes?

-There is no common law basis for wrongful death lawsuits.
+There is no common-law basis for wrongful death lawsuits.
 Legislative statutes that govern wrongful death cases vary by state.
 All 50 states recognize wrongful death causes, but there is no uniform law that governs wrongful death.
 Wrongful death attorneys know the unique statutes in their own state, including how long surviving family members have to file a claim, who can pursue a claim, the amount and types of damages recovered, and who can receive the recovered damages in a successful wrongful death suit.

 Does Georgia Have a Specific Wrongful Death Act?